 2. William and Mary Townsend may have an illegitimate child

-Here’s a paragraph of discovery about William Townsend who I have written about previously.
+Here’s a paragraph of discovery about my Civil War ancestor, William James Townsend.

 A 22-year-old nearly blind man with no parents to return home to [from the Civil War] would certainly consider himself fortunate to find a woman willing to marry him.
 Three months after his discharge, Mary Claybaugh, aged 18, did consent to marry William on 10 November 1864.

 They were married in a civil ceremony by a probate judge.
 In evaluating the birth date of their first child, Nancy Elizabeth Townsend, Mary would have been pregnant at the time of their ceremony.
-It’s possible that William and Mary knew each other prior to his leaving with Company K and that Mary learned she was pregnant while he was away.
+It’s possible that William and Mary knew each other before leaving with Company K and that Mary learned she was pregnant while he was away.

-Upon his return, they would have made quick plans to marry and find a home before their daughter was born on 15 January 1865 in Hamilton, Franklin, Ohio.
+Upon returning, they would have made quick plans to marry and find a home before their daughter was born on 15 January 1865 in Hamilton, Franklin, Ohio.

 Mind you, I don’t want to defame my great-grandparents, but it’s not uncommon for such things to have occurred.
 Add this to a question I have for Great Grandpa when we meet on the other side of this life.